-It’s time for another November PAD Chapbook Challenge!
+It’s time for the 11th annual November PAD Chapbook Challenge!
 Over the years, many poets have contacted me to let me know of the successes they’ve found in publishing individual poems and collections that started with the poetry challenges on the Poetic Asides blog.

 The November challenge is a little different than the one in April.
 The guidelines in this post should help guide you through the month.